Matthew VanDyke: Joining the National Liberation Army

-VanDyke went to Ra's Lanuf, meeting with the commander of the Ali Hassan al-Jaber Brigade, who allowed them to enlist in the National Liberation Army.
+VanDyke and a Libyan friend, Nouri Fonas, went to Ra's Lanuf, meeting with the commander of the Ali Hassan al-Jaber Brigade, who allowed them to enlist in the National Liberation Army.

 VanDyke remained on or near the front lines as the rebels advanced from Harawa to Sirte.
 At the Battle of Sirte he took part in heavy fighting on the eastern front, most notably near Jazeera, Sirte Hotel, Sirte University, Dubai Street, and the Emirates apartment complex, as well as other engagements.
-During this time VanDyke used a variety of weapons in combat and served in a variety of roles, but was primarily a DShK (Dushka) gunner.
-When not in combat, Fonas and VanDyke often gave tours of the battlefield and assisted the international press to help them safely and reliably report on the Battle of Sirte.
-During one such mission they escorted CBS News correspondent Allen Pizzey and his crew to the front lines in Sirte, at which time VanDyke was filmed in combat.
+During this time, VanDyke used a variety of weapons in combat and served in a variety of roles, but was primarily a DShK (Dushka) gunner.
+When not in combat, Fonas and VanDyke often gave tours of the battlefield to journalists and assisted the international press to help them safely and reliably report on the Battle of Sirte.
+During one such mission, they escorted CBS News correspondent Allen Pizzey and his crew to the front lines in Sirte, at which time VanDyke was filmed in combat.
 This was aired on the CBS Evening News in the United States, and was the first combat footage of VanDyke to emerge.
 Additional footage of him fighting in Sirte would later be made public in American television broadcasts and online.

+Sons of Liberty International

+VanDyke founded the non-profit organization Sons of Liberty International (SOLI) in 2014.
+The 501(c)(3) organization provides military training, advising, and supplies to forces fighting against authoritarian regimes and terrorists.

+Origin

+During the revolution in Libya in 2011, VanDyke became friends with American journalist James Foley and British journalist John Cantlie.
+The following year, he was with them in Syria in the weeks before they were kidnapped by a militant Islamist group in November 2012.

+In August 2014, James Foley was beheaded in a video released by ISIS.
+Another ISIS video was released two weeks later showing the beheading of American journalist Steven Sotloff, who VanDyke had also become friends with in Libya and who had been kidnapped in Syria in 2013.

+After the murder of his friends, VanDyke founded Sons of Liberty International with the first mission being to train forces fighting against ISIS.